johanahg/johanahg/README.md

 ![image](https://user-images.githubusercontent.com/87348118/189780384-ae87ad5a-ffba-4851-b113-c228d93274f3.png)

 🔭 Earlier this year I learnt the fundamentals of User Experience Engineering including how to analyse designs, and even had the opportunity to create some designs for a potential financial management app with my group.
-Here are some of the screens I worked on!
+Here are some of the screens I designed!

 ![image](https://user-images.githubusercontent.com/87348118/169195336-e69e3c05-2b40-413f-b1c1-9494b20ffc3a.png)